|N9EWO Review :

 power input, another great item to see.

-The NRD-545's display is a Negative Type LCD and uses a Fluorescent Tube behind it (CCFL) for the backlight.
+Display is a Negative Type LCD and uses a Fluorescent Tube behind it (Cold Cathode Florescent Lamp) for the backlight.
 These WILL fail sooner of later in it's old age and parts are no longer available, so be warned.
 When you first turn on the NRD-545 from a cold start, the display brightness will be dim for the first couple of minutes or so.
-This is normal for a CCFL backlighting system and is not a fault.
+This is totally normal for a CCFL backlighting system and is not a fault.

 I wish JRC would have included at least a basic set of schematics with the set .
 It's another "shame on you JRC thing".
 All we get in the owners manual is a lousy block diagram.
 A step back here in my view as they used to on all other previous sets (except the NRD-345).
 The excuse "well just purchase the service manual" does not wash with me !